IMSMWU/RClickhouse/Readme.md

 ![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg) ![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](https://img.shields.io/github/release/inkrement/clckhs.svg) [![Build Status](https://travis-ci.org/inkrement/clckhs.svg?branch=master)](https://travis-ci.org/inkrement/clckhs)

-This R package is a DBI interface and dplyr SQL-backend for the [clickhouse database](https://clickhouse.yandex).
-It is based on the [C++ Clickhouse Client](https://github.com/artpaul/clickhouse-cpp) and uses compression for data transfer.
+This R package is a DBI interface for the [Yandex clickhouse database](https://clickhouse.yandex).
+It provides basic dbplyr support and is based on the official [C++ Clickhouse Client](https://github.com/artpaul/clickhouse-cpp).

 ## Requirements & Installation
-You need a C++ compiler and for Windows Rtools is required.
-This package is currently not available on CRAN so you have to install it using devtools:
+A C++ compiler and for Windows Rtools are required.
+The latest version can be installed directly from github using devtools like this:

 ```R
 devtools::install_github("IMSMWU/RClickhouse")